Test Id : TOSU

 This test is not intended for employment-related testing.

 Opioids are a large class of medications commonly used to relieve acute and chronic pain or help manage opioid abuse and dependence.
-Medications that fall into this class include: buprenorphine, codeine, fentanyl, hydrocodone, hydromorphone, methadone, morphine, oxycodone, oxymorphone, tapentadol, tramadol, and others.
+Medications that fall into this class include buprenorphine, codeine, fentanyl, hydrocodone, hydromorphone, methadone, morphine, oxycodone, oxymorphone, tapentadol, tramadol, and others.
 Opioids work by binding to the opioid receptors that are found in the brain, spinal cord, gastrointestinal tract, and other organs.

 Opioids are readily absorbed from the gastrointestinal tract, nasal mucosa, lungs, and after subcutaneous or intermuscular injection.
 Opioids are primarily excreted from the kidney in both free and conjugated forms.
-This assay doesn't hydrolyze the urine sample and looks for both parent drugs and metabolites (including glucuronide forms).
+This assay does not hydrolyze the urine sample and looks for both parent drugs and metabolites (including glucuronide forms).
 The detection window for most opioids in urine is approximately 1 to 3 days with longer detection times for some compounds (ie, methadone).

 Cutoff concentrations: